How Do You Measure Pressure: A full breakdown

 2. Bourdon Tube Gauges: Mechanical Precision:

 The functionality of Bourdon tube gauges hinges on the elasticity of the tube material.
-When pressure is applied inside the tube, it tends to straighten, causing the free end to move.
+But when pressure is applied inside the tube, it tends to straighten, causing the free end to move.
 This movement is amplified by a mechanical linkage connected to a pointer that rotates across a calibrated dial, providing a direct reading of the pressure.
 The calibration process establishes the relationship between the tube's movement and the corresponding pressure.
 The accuracy of these gauges depends on the material properties of the Bourdon tube, the precision of the mechanical linkage, and the accuracy of the calibration.

 3. Piezoresistive Sensors: Semiconductors Under Pressure: